0xPolygonMiden/miden-vm/docs/src/design/chiplets/kernel_rom.md

 The following constraints are required to enforce the correctness of the kernel ROM trace.

-_Note: Unless otherwise stated, these constraints should also be multiplied by chiplets module's selector flag $chip\_s_4$ for the kernel ROM chiplet._
+_Note: Unless otherwise stated, these constraints should also be multiplied by chiplets module's virtual flag $f_{krom}$ which is active in all rows the kernel ROM chiplet._

 The $s_{first}$ column is a selector indicating the start of a new digest included in the kernel ROM chiplet trace.
 In this row, the chiplet responds to a bus request made by the verifier to ensure consistency with the set of kernel procedure digests given as public inputs.